rfuehrer/syno_autoshutdown/README.md

 At definable intervals, all systems of the current network segment (e.g. 10.0.0.x) are checked whether they are reachable.
 If a system could be detected, this is compared with the list of systems that were defined to avoid a shutdown.
 If no system could be found, the system continues to attempt to find systems for a defined period of time.
 If no systems are found during this time, the system is shut down.
 A named system found resets this check.

 ## Functions
-- Bash Script
+- just nativ bash script
-- Use of simple functions from Busy Box
+- use of simple functions from BusyBox
-- Connection to IFTTT (optional)
+- connection to IFTTT (optional)
 - logging
-- Automatic initialization when configuration is changed
+- automatic initialization when configuration is changed
 - automatic restart of the script on code change
-- warning times
+- warning times (grace priod)
-- Support of beep output to the internal NAS loudspeaker
+- support of beep output to the internal NAS loudspeaker

 ## Advantages
 - simple solution
-- Use on different NAS possible
+- use on different NAS possible
 - easy maintenance
-- Expandable
+- expandable
-- Support for electricity saving
+- support for electricity saving

 ## Disadvantages
-- Increased start times due to cold start of the NAS
+- increased start times due to cold start of the NAS

 ## Features
-- Easy setup
+- easy setup
-- Self-inititalizing (with default values if no config is specified)
+- self-inititalizing (with default values if no config is specified)
-- Logging
+- logging
-- No dependencies
+- no dependencies
-- Out-of-the-box usable - no installation of other toos required (no system modification!)
+- out-of-the-box usable - no installation of other toos required (no system modification!)
-- Self restarting (on code changes)
+- self restarting (on code changes)
-- Self reconfiguring (on config changes)
+- self reconfiguring (on config changes)
+- self initializing of config file and missing config options

 ## Important note